Student-centric advice and objective recommendations

 We recommend that you start by looking at scholarships offered to your community.
 Chances are that your local community offers some great scholarship opportunities.
 We are a big fan of local scholarships, because students have a better chance of winning due to the smaller applicant pool.
 You can check out our guide to local scholarships to learn more about how to find, apply for, and win local scholarships.

 You can also check out the websites of any college you are interested in.
 Some hold scholarships specifically for moms and single moms, like this scholarship at Wilson College.
-And, as always, we recommend that you try out our scholarship search tool!
+We also recommend that you try out our scholarship search tool!
 This will custom-match you with vetted scholarships and update as deadlines pass and new opportunities open.

 What educational grants do moms qualify for?